pingcap/docs/reference/tiflash/maintain.md

     The expected result is `"enable-placement-rules": "true"`.

-2. Check whether the TiFlash process in the operation system is working correctly using `UpTime` of the TiFlash-Summary monitor panel.
+2. Check whether the TiFlash process is working correctly by viewing `UpTime` on the TiFlash-Summary monitoring panel.

 3. Check whether the TiFlash proxy status is normal through `pd-ctl`.